 No Products in the Cart

-Have you ever been walking or playing with your dog and hear the clicking of his or her nails on the ground?
-This is a pretty clear indication that your dog's nails are too long.
-Longer nails can actually cause issues for your dog, which is why they need to be trimmed regularly.
-How regularly?
-We detail that below.
+Have you ever been walking or playing with your dog and hear the clicking of his or her claws on the ground?
+This is usually an indication that their nails are too long, which can actually cause issues for your dog.
+Read on to find out more about why dogs need their nails trimmed and how often to do it.

 Dogs need their nails trimmed regularly because when too long, the nails can cause issues for your pup.
 For starters, they can lead to injuries, like torn claws and resulting infections.
 These kinds of injuries are painful and require vet care.
 Some dogs may even need to be anesthetized so the nail can be safely removed and the wound cauterized.